 As a client moves closer to closing, the associated task is moved through the project..
 Each column has template tasks that automatically assign subtasks to the appropriate team.
 Several teams rely on each other during this process from legal, to security and sales.

-When a task reaches the “Purchasing” column, it means the deal has been closed and we are ready to invoice the customer.
-This is where our finance team comes in — and where the process hits Google Sheets.
+When a task reaches the “Purchasing” column, it means the deal has been closed and we’re ready to invoice the customer.
+This is where our finance team comes in — and when the process hits Google Sheets.
 Each closed deal is added to a Revenue Recognition spreadsheet in Google Sheets.
 We use it to calculate the revenue each client is bringing in, record monthly revenue, and make sure our accounting system is up to date.
 The information in this spreadsheet is essential for reporting, planning initiatives each new quarter, and getting a pulse of the company’s cash flow.

 Hours of manual work

 Without an integration, there’s only one way to get information from an Asana task into a Google Sheet.
 Copy-paste.
 That manual work costs time we could be using to do something else, like tackle incoming requests and work through our backlog of tasks.
 Not only that, but the information in Asana isn’t formatted or laid out in a way that translates easily to a spreadsheet, which means spending extra time double-checking that every bit of data ends up in the right place.

 Human error can never be fully eliminated.
 Even if you triple-check each entry before it goes inm someone somewhere will make a mistake at some point.
 You might forget to add a new entry or a decimal point might jump a few digits to the right.
 This adds up to records that aren’t 100% accurate, which can have a cascading impact on other workflows.
 That’s something we wanted to avoid at all costs.